 Mozambique’s Membership in International Organizations

-Mozambique’s main foreign policy goal is the maintenance of good relations with its neighbors.
-Mozambique belongs to a number of the same international organizations, including the United Nations, International Monetary Fund, World Bank, and World Trade Organization.
+Mozambique’s main foreign policy goals are to balance its relations with a variety of international partners and maintain good relations with its neighbors.
+Mozambique is a member of the African Union and the Southern African Development Community (SADC), as well as belongs to a number of the same international organizations as the United States, including the United Nations, International Monetary Fund, World Bank, and World Trade Organization.

 Principal embassy officials are listed in the Department’s Key Officers List.

 Mozambique maintains an embassy in the United States at 1525 New Hampshire Avenue, NW, Washington, DC 20036; tel: 202-293-7146; fax: 202-835-0245.